DataBiosphere/terra-cli/README.md

 Unmounting a single resource can fail if the resource has been renamed or moved to a different workspace folder.
 In this case, users can either run `terra resource unmount` to unmount all mounted resources in `$HOME/workspace/`.
-Or, users can directly list out all mounted filesytems with `mount` and then unmount the resource using its mount path with `fusermount -u` (for linux) or `umount` for (MacOS).
+Or, users can directly list out all mounted filesystems with `mount` and then unmount the resource using its mount path with `fusermount -u` (for linux) or `umount` for (MacOS).